 The most beautiful and iconic buildings in Europe are usually churches.
 Different branches of Christianity have lost relevance in the old continent and many have become tourist attractions.
 Hamburg has about 100 churches in its central and surrounding area.
 St. Michael’s Church and St. Nicholas Church, which is now a monument, are the main religious landmarks.
-Most visitors include both places on their list of things to see in Hamburg.
+Most visitors include both buildings on their list of things to see in Hamburg.

 I was walking from my hotel in Hamburgo to Minatur Wunderland when I saw a building that stood out.
 I changed my route to visit St. Catherine’s Church, as I was walking along the Elbe River.
 Followed by the monumental Gothic ruin of St. Nicholas Church.

 At the end of the 12th century, Count Adolf III von Schauenburg founded a new town in Alster, a right tributary of the Elbe River in northern Germany.
 This action separated the old part of the town from the new one.
 Its citizens asked for a church to pray, so he built a chapel that was dedicated to St. Nicholas.
 It was said that this saint had rescued many people in distress at sea as a merchant seaman and also helped the poor with generous alms.
 Many churches on the coast of northern Germany chose him as their patron saint.